gichukipaul/DVT-Weather/README.md

 ## Setup
 - Signup and get a free API Key at [https://openweathermap.org/api](https://openweathermap.org/api)
-- You can clone this project directly from XCode or use your terminal as below
+- You can clone this project directly from XCode or use your terminal below
    ```sh
    git clone git@github.com:gichukipaul/DVT-Weather.git
    ```